Skip to Content

 In 2019, Uber issued a safety report.
 The following are some of the key Uber-related fatal crash statistics:

-- Of the fatal Uber crashes between 2017 and 2018, 21% were drivers using the Uber platform, 21% were riders using the Uber platform and 58% were third parties.
+• Of the fatal Uber crashes between 2017 and 2018, 21% were drivers using the Uber platform, 21% were riders using the Uber platform, and 58% were third parties.

-To put the above into perspective, the National Highway Traffic and Safety Administration (NHTSA) reports that the national average is more than 1.1 fatalities per 100 million, so Uber has roughly half as many fatalities per mile in comparison.
+To put the above into perspective, the National Highway Traffic Safety Administration (NHTSA) reports that the national average is more than 1.1 fatalities per 100 million, so Uber has roughly half as many fatalities per mile in comparison.
 While there is no specific data reported on Lyft accidents, an article by MIT Technology Review states that rideshare services have increased U.S. traffic deaths by 2% to 3% since 2011.

 At this time, Uber has not reported on non-fatal accidents and injuries.
-However, according to the latest data from the Centers for Disease Control and Prevention (CDC), each year in the U.S. three million people are fatally injured in motor vehicle crashes.
+However, according to the latest data from the Centers for Disease Control and Prevention (CDC), each year in the U.S. three million people are injured in motor vehicle crashes.

 How Rideshare Accidents Happen